math-comp/math-comp/README.md

 To install the compiled library, just execute `make install`.

-## Compilation and installation with OPAM
+## Compilation and installation of a custom version using OPAM

 The instructions assume you are in the `mathcomp` directory and that you have `OPAM` installed and configured with the